Jhziiiig/CARE/README.md

 ```

 All the results will be stored in the local logs.
 We also provide the "--ckpt" argument if users want to skip the training process.
-After users finished the training or download our pretrained model from google drive, they can add the local path of checkpoint file to this argument.
+After users finished the training or download our pretrained model from [Google Drive](https://drive.google.com/drive/folders/1eWQihhGHWFVzopOJw_xP7Yxl8YURE6l1?usp=sharing), they can add the local path of checkpoint file to this argument.
 And then the program will perform the testing directly.
 ## Model Tuning
 If users want to determine some hyperparameters by K-fold cross validation, please remove the `--full-training` option in the training command.
 The default fold number K is 5 and it can be set by `--K`.